infitx-org/profile-cd/README.md

 1. This workflow checks the Docker Hub for the latest Mojaloop docker images that fulfill the semver conditions specified in the manifest files in the [updatecli.d](updatecli.d) directory.
-1. If there are new images that fulfill the conditions, the workflow updates the creates a pull request with the latest versions set in the `*-override.yaml` files, which is automatically merged.
+1. If there are new images that fulfill the conditions, the workflow creates a pull request with the latest versions set in the `*-override.yaml` files, which is automatically merged.
 1. The merge starts the [gitlab.yaml](.github/workflows/gitlab.yaml) workflow,